jerryhgladinet/docs/install/source/chapter07.rst

 .. image:: _static/image_s7_1_5_v2.png

 The Node Name needs to match the hostname of the node.
+You can get the hostname of the node by going into Command Prompt(Press Windows+R and then type in cmd) and typing in hostname.

 .. image:: _static/image_s7_1_6_v2.png

-The External URL shall match the external URL for HTTPS.
-(If you do not have SSL certificate installed yet, this can be HTTP for now).
+The External URL should match the external URL for HTTPS.
+(If you do not have a SSL certificate installed yet, this can be HTTP for now).

 .. image:: _static/image_s7_1_7_v3.png